SRGSSR/pillarbox-apple/Sources/Monitoring/Monitoring.docc/PillarboxMonitoring.md

 The PillarboxMonitoring framework provides seamless integration with Pillarbox monitoring platform.

-> Important: PillarboxMonitoring exchanges metrics in a JSON format specific to the Pillarbox monitoring platform.
+> Important: PillarboxMonitoring sends metrics in a JSON format specific to the Pillarbox monitoring platform.
 To integrate another monitoring solution you must implement a dedicated `PlayerItemTracker`.
 Refer to PillarboxPlayer documentation for more information.

 ### Monitor content being played